Exam Policies and Procedures

 Plagiarism Policy

 The College regards plagiarism as a serious offence.
-Candidates are advised to read the below document before submitting any paperwork for an examination.
+Candidates are advised to read the document below before submitting any paperwork for an examination.

 Download: Plagiarism Statement